cocotb/cocotb/documentation/source/troubleshooting.rst

 Python
 ------

-When executing the Makefile to run a cocotb test, a python shell interpreter is called from within the VPI/VHPI/FLI library.
+When executing the Makefile to run a cocotb test, a Python shell interpreter is called from within the VPI/VHPI/FLI library.
 Hence it is not possible to directly attach a Python debugger to the Python process being part of the simulator that uses the aforementioned library.
 Using ``import pdb; pdb.set_trace()`` directly is also frequently not possible, due to the way that simulators interfere with stdin.